ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

   }

-This example application has only one :term:`Variable` of type *OpcUaByte* and registers for this :term:`Node` callbacks for read and write operation by using class *RegisterForwardNode*.
-This class can register loads other callbacks but for our purpose we need only two: *ReadCallback* and *WriteCallback* ,
+This example application has only one :term:`Variable` of type *OpcUaByte* and registers callbacks for read and write operation with this :term:`Node` by using class *RegisterForwardNode*.
+This class can register a lot of other callbacks but for our purpose we need only two: *ReadCallback* and *WriteCallback* ,

 Methods *readValue* and *writeValue* work with *sourceValue* of type *OpcUaDataValue*.